pastagang/pastagang/blog/performance/readme.md

 - [ ] add more "performance" settings such as turning off jammer's cursors, and changing frame rate.
 - [ ] measure and audit and write up what's slowing things down right now
 - [x] write a blog post to convince people to care about this
-- [ ] collecting timestamps of crashes could give us a better idea of why crashes happen
+- [ ] collect timestamps of slowdowns. it could give us a better idea of why they happen

 <br>